Public Health Cluster

 Pathogens

-This subcluster is jointly led by Prof. Dr Tanja Stadler (ETH Zurich) and Prof. Dr Samia Hurst (University of Geneva) and deals with emerging or circulating infectious diseases.
+This subcluster is led jointly by Professor Tanja Stadler (ETH Zurich) and Professor Samia Hurst (University of Geneva), and deals with emerging or circulating infectious diseases.

 Health system

-This subcluster is jointly led by Prof. Luca Crivelli (SUPSI) and Prof. Milo Puhan (UZH) and focuses on the resilience of the health system, including shortages of medical personnel and products.
+This subcluster is led jointly by Professor Luca Crivelli (SUPSI) and Professor Milo Puhan (UZH), and deals with the resilience of the healthcare system, including shortages of medical personnel and products.

 Environmental health risks

-This subcluster is led by Prof. Dr. Martin Röösli (Swiss TPH) and deals with the health effects of environmental factors such as pollution, radiation, natural disasters and industrial accidents.
+This subcluster is led by Prof. Dr. Martin Röösli (Swiss TPH), and deals with the effects on health of environmental factors such as environmental pollution, radiation, natural disasters and industrial accidents.

 Temporary working groups

-Temporary working groups are set up by the steering committee as needed to provide rapid and targeted scientific support on emerging health threats:
+Temporary working groups are set up by the steering committee as necessary, to provide fast, targeted scientific support in the face of newly emerging health risks.

-Led by Prof. Dr Richard Neher (University of Basel)
+Led by Professor Richard Neher (University of Basel)

-This group brings together experts from virology, epidemiology and public health to monitor and analyse risks associated with the spread of the H5N1 virus.
-There is regular communication with the Federal Office of Public Health (FOPH).
+This group brings together experts in the fields of virology, epidemiology and public health, in order to monitor and analyse risks connected with the spread of the H5N1 virus.
+It holds regular discussions with the Federal Office of Public Health (FOPH).

-This group deals with health risks from radiation exposure, particularly in the context of the war in Ukraine.
-It works closely with the relevant federal agencies, including extra-parliamentary expert commissions on radiation protection.
+This group deals with health risks caused by radiation exposure, particularly in the context of the war in Ukraine.
+It works closely with the relevant federal agencies, including the extra-parliamentary committee on radiation protection.

 Steering committee